ndimatteo/HULL/README.md

 <details>
 <summary><strong>How can I see the bundle size of my website?</strong></summary>

-Simply run `npm run analyze` from the project folder.
+Simply run `yarn analyze` from the project folder.
 This will run a build of your site and automatically open the [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) visuals for your site's build files.

 </details>